nanochess/gasm80/README.md

     gcc g80asm.c -o g80asm

-I've included test caseS in the 'test' subdirectory that includes the complete Z80 and 6502 instruction set.
+I've included test cases in the 'test' subdirectory that includes the complete Z80 and 6502 instruction set.